core-wg/oscore/draft-ietf-core-object-security.md

 ## Verifying the Response ## {#verif-coap-resp}

 A CoAP client receiving a message containing the Object-Security option SHALL perform the following steps, using the security context identified by the Token of the received response:

+0. If the message contain an outer Block option the client SHALL process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.

 1. Verify the Sequence Number in the Partial IV parameter as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the client MUST stop processing the response.